Rowmotion on $m$-Tamari and BiCambrian Lattices: Completing the Proof of

-In Propositions~\ref{thm:typeAconjecture} and~\ref{thm:conjecturetypeB}, we resolved Theorem~\ref{Conj:biCamb} for biCambrian lattices of types $A$ and $B$.
+In \cref{thm:typeAconjecture,thm:conjecturetypeB}, we resolved \cref{Conj:biCamb} for biCambrian lattices of types $A$ and $B$.
 The purpose of this brief section is to handle the remaining cases: types $H_3$ and $I_2(m)$.
 We have checked by computer that the conjecture holds in type $H_3$, so we only need to prove that it holds for $I_2(m)$.